Emma Spring Co-founder & Trustee

 David Mills Trustee

 Having grown up in a family which was dependent upon the benefits system, and not always knowing where the next meal would come from, David is aware of the importance of food banks in helping to provide balanced meals for an increasing number of people.
-He is delighted to have the opportunity to try to bring his knowledge and experience to support the important role that BanktheFood is playing in supporting food banks.
+He is delighted for the opportunity to bring his knowledge and experience to BanktheFood, helping us to support our local food banks.

 Daniel Owen Co-founder & Trustee

 Dan has over 30 years of experience in the technology and marketing sector, with a specific focus on the internet and digital media.
-For the last 25 years he has set up a variety of successful internet businesses including a software and marketing agency, Mustard New Media.
-He passionately believes in seeing technology exploited to solve real-world problems.
+Over the last 25 years he has set up a variety of successful internet businesses including a software and marketing agency, Mustard New Media.
+He passionately believes in exploiting technology to solve real-world problems.